Ban Employee of the Month Recognition

 The problems with designating an Employee of the Month rest with the usual implementation.
 But, even if the implementation process is improved, the award is employee unfriendly and fails to accomplish the goals of employee recognition.

-Ban Employee of the Month awards because, as a form of employee recognition, they are not recommended for these reasons.
+Ban Employee of the Month awards, as a form of employee recognition, for these reasons.

 - Publicized criteria for selection is most frequently non-existent.
 The employee who is rarely recognized knows why he or she was selected.
 Lacking criteria, other employees find the selection process an unmotivating fog.
 In any selection process, stated criteria, most often measurable, are key to employee understanding of the award.
 They need to know why they received it

 - For an employee to become Employee of the Month, he or she should have accomplished or exhibited the stated criteria, so all employees are clear about why this individual was selected.
 Most organizations fail to establish measurable and recognizable criteria.
 The selection is not transparent, so it fails in its goals for employee motivation and retention.